Begging: India

 Begging is an age-old social phenomenon in India.
 In the medieval and earlier times begging was considered to be an acceptable occupation which was embraced within the traditional social structure.
 This system of begging and almsgiving to mendicants and the poor is still widely practiced in India, with over 500,000 beggars in 2015.

 In contemporary India, beggars are often stigmatized as undeserving.
 People often believe that beggars are not destitute and instead call them professional beggars.
 There is a wide perception of begging scams.
 This view is refuted by grassroots research organizations such as Aashray Adhikar Abhiyan, which claim that beggars and other homeless people are overwhelmingly destitute and vulnerable.
-Their studies indicate that 99 percent men and 97 percent women resort to beggary due to abject poverty, distress migration from rural villages and the unavailability of employment.
+Their studies indicate that 99 percent of men and 97 percent of women resort to beggary due to abject poverty, distress migration from rural villages and the unavailability of employment.

 China

-Ming Dynasty
+Ming dynasty

-After the establishment of the Ming dynasty many farmers and unemployed laborers in Beijing were forced to beg to survive.
+After the establishment of the Ming dynasty, many farmers and unemployed laborers in Beijing were forced to beg to survive.
 Begging was especially difficult during Ming times due to high taxes that limited the disposable income of most individuals.
 Beijing's harsh winters were a difficult challenge for beggars.
 To avoid freezing to death, some beggars paid porters one copper coin to sleep in their warehouse for the night.
 Others turned to burying themselves in manure and eating arsenic to avoid the pain of the cold.
 Thousands of beggars died of poison and exposure to the elements every year.

 Begging was some people's primary occupation.
-A Qing dynasty source describes that "professional beggars" were not considered to be destitute, and as such were not allowed to receive government relief, such as food rations, clothing, and shelter.
-Beggars would often perform or train animals to perform to earn coins from passerby.
-Although beggars were of low status in Ming, they were considered to have higher social standing over prostitutes, entertainers, runners, and soldiers.
+A Qing dynasty source states that "professional beggars" were not considered to be destitute, and as such were not allowed to receive government relief, such as food rations, clothing, and shelter.
+Beggars would often perform, or train animals to perform, to earn money from passers-by.
+Although beggars were of low status in Ming, they were considered to have higher social standing than prostitutes, entertainers, runners, and soldiers.

 Some individuals capitalized on beggars and became "Beggar Chiefs".
-Beggar chiefs provided security in the form of food for beggars and in return received a portion of beggars daily earnings as tribute.
-Beggar chiefs would often lend out their surplus income back to beggars and charge interest, furthering their subjects dependence on them to the point of near slavery.
-Although beggar chiefs could acquire significant wealth they were still looked upon as low class citizens.
-The title of beggar chief was often passed through family line and could stick with an individual through occupational changes.
+Beggar chiefs provided security in the form of food for beggars and in return received a portion of beggars' daily earnings as tribute.
+Beggar chiefs would often lend their surplus income back to beggars and charge interest, furthering their subjects' dependence on them to the point of near slavery.
+Although beggar chiefs could acquire significant wealth, they were still looked upon as low-class citizens.
+The title of beggar chief was often passed down family lines and could stick with an individual through occupational changes.